-3.3.1.1 Theft or unauthorized use of assets.
+Theft or unauthorized use of assets

-AUG4.T.Mem-Access Memory Access Violation: Parts of the Smartcard Embedded Software may cause security violations by accidentally or deliberately accessing restricted data (which may include code).
+AUG4.T.Mem-Access Memory Access Violation:

+Parts of the Smartcard Embedded Software may cause security violations by accidentally or deliberately accessing restricted data (which may include code).
 Any restrictions are defined by the security policy of the specific application context and must be implemented by the Smartcard Embedded Software.

 Clarification: This threat does not address the proper definition and management of the security rules implemented by the Smartcard Embedded Software, this being a software design and correctness issue.
 This threat addresses the reliability of the abstract machine targeted by the software implementation.
 To avert the threat, the set of access rules provided by this TOE should be undefeated if operated according to the provided guidance.
 The threat is not realized if the Embedded Software is designed or implemented to grant access to restricted information.
 It is realized if an implemented access denial is granted under unexpected conditions or if the execution machinery does not effectively control a controlled access.

-Here the attacker is expected to (i)take advantage of flaws in the design and/or the implementation of the TOE memory access rules (refer to BSI.T.Abuse-Func but for functions available after TOE follows) (iii) and the set of the impression of the set of the impression of the impre rules (refer to BSI.T.Abuse-Func but for functions available after TOE delivery), (ii)introduce flaws by forcing operational conditions (refer to BSI.T.Malfunction) and/or by physical manipulation (refer to BSI.T.Phys-Manipulation).
-This attacker is expected to have a high level potential of attack
+Here the attacker is expected to (i) take advantage of flaws in the design and/or the implementation of the TOE memory access rules (refer to BSI.T.Abuse-Func but for functions available after TOE delivery), (I) introduce flaws by forcing operational conditions (refer to BSI.T.Malfunction) and/or by physical manipulation (refer to BSI.T.Phys-Manipulation).
+This attacker is expected to have a high level potential of attack.

-3.4 ORGANISATIONAL SECURITY POLICIES
+3.4 Organisational security policies

-- 57 The TOE provides specific security functionality that can be used by the Smartcard Embedded Software.
-In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the smartcard application, against which threats the Smartcard Embedded Software will use the specific security functionality. - 58 STM applies the policy Additional Specific Security Functionality (AUG1.P.Add Functions) as specified below. - 59 STM applies the policy Protection during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 60 No other Organisational Security Policy (OSP) has been defined in this ST since their specifications depend heavily on the applications in which the TOE will be integrated.
+- 57. The TOE provides specific security functionality that can be used by the Smartcard Embedded Software.
+In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the smartcard application, against which threats the Smartcard Embedded Software will use the specific security functionality. - 58.
+ST applies the policy Additional Specific Security Functionality (AUG1.P.Add Functions) as specified below. - 59.
+ST applies the policy Protection during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 60.
+No other Organisational Security Policy (OSP) has been defined in this ST since their specifications depend heavily on the applications in which the TOE will be integrated.
 The security targets for the applications embedded in this TOE should further define them.

+AUG1.P.Add Functions

-AUG1.P.Add Functions Additional Specific Security Functionality:
+Additional Specific Security Functionality: